Dart-Flutter-Pub-dev/daincrementer/README.md

 # Daincrementer

-A *Flutter* package to automatically increments the version code of your pubspec.
+A *Dart* package to automatically increments the version code of your pubspec.

 ## Installation